jmastic/jmastic.github.io/resume.md

 ## ACTIVITIES
 -------------
 * Current bass guitarist for "The Dotards".
 Former bass guitarist of rock bands “View” and “Death of a Hero”.
-* Developed applications for use in Human Computer Interaction research

 ## CONTACT
 ---------